emmpak/coolpay/README.md

 So that I know whether I paid my friend
 I want to able to see the status of my payment
 ```

+### Further Improvements

+* Add a recipient name to each payment transaction
+* Add signup/login/logout flow
+* Add more currencies